Colorado's Best Retro Road Trips

 Punch it west with a stop for Brickhouse’s oh-so-cheesy pizza (Silt or Rifle), then marvel at Rifle Falls State Park’s cascading triple waterfall.
 Or, gun it to Grand Junction to hike the Mica Mine Trail, where you’ll see glittering remnants from the area’s historic mica and quartz mine.

 Hungry enough to eat a horse?
-Try Grand Junction’s Taco Party for crispy tortillas filled with fried tofu, grilled tempeh and chorizo; or hit up Main Street Cafe for 1950s memorabilia and Marilyn Monroe posters along with burgers and fries.
+Try Grand Junction’s Taco Party for crispy tortillas filled with fried tofu, grilled tempeh and chorizo; or hit up The Hog and The Hen, a Main Street staple loved for its classic candy display (not to mention a delicious deli and heaping charcuterie plates).

 A flick at Tru Vu Drive In (Delta) winds the night down.
 Catch some Z’s at Spoke and Vine Motel in Palisade, where you’ll love the revamped digs overlooking gnarly rock formations, the pup-friendly amenities, on-site bike rentals and proximity to Colorado wine country.